14 Interior Design Trends for 2022

 If you don’t want to go as bold as choosing a deep jewel tone for your kitchen counters or walls, consider an accent wall or using it for your furniture.
 A neutral wall with jewel-toned furniture or dark green plants with dark pots is the perfect way to invite this trend into your home, especially if you’re renting.

-The use of textured fabrics may be a collective response to almost two years making our homes as cosy as possible, or it could be because of increased attention to detail, but people are loving boucle, velvet, and Sherpa because they combine the cosy and the luxurious.
+The use of textured fabrics may be a collective response to almost two years making our homes as cozy as possible, or it could be because of increased attention to detail, but people are loving boucle, velvet, and Sherpa because they combine the cozy and the luxurious.
 As for sofas, chairs, and ottomans, we'll also see a lot more fringe as a nod to the 1970s.

 Try to be intentional about the textures you use in a room, and mix them up.
 Try pairing hard, glossy surfaces with natural wood tones, jewel tone velvets or large knits, and threadbare rugs, and touches of nature with artificial plants and flowers.